-As a leader, a true leader, you not only have to head up your group’s drive to exceptional business results…financial, customer satisfaction, formal service indicators, employee satisfaction, customer & employee retention, timeliness & quality, etc….but you also need to take a deep & genuine interest in your people’s hopes & dreams, play a very active role in helping them take the next step.
+As a leader, a true leader, you not only have to head up your group’s drive to exceptional business results…financial, customer satisfaction, formal service indicators, employee satisfaction, customer & employee retention, timeliness & quality, etc….but you also need to take a deep & genuine interest in your people’s hopes & dreams, playing a very (pro)active role in helping them take the next step.

 Even if that means them leaving your area to spread their wings or take what they’ve learned & put it to good use elsewhere (hopefully, within your company).

-And aside from the normal “people development” activities that you help to initiate & coordinate for your staff & managers, e.g., education & training, skills development, technical training, etc., you must clearly demonstrate that you are personally interested in helping them with their career aspirations.
+And aside from the normal “people development” activities that you help to initiate & coordinate for your staff & managers, e.g., education & training, skills development, technical training, etc., you must clearly demonstrate that you are PERSONALLY interested & invested in helping them with their career aspirations.

 With helping them identify opportunities where they’re able to advance.